Digital credentials are available for all current KU faculty, staff, and student staff.

 Types of KU Credentials

-For escrowed encryption certificates, DigiCert generates both the private key and certificate.
+For Email Security Plus (encryption) certificates DigiCert generates both the private key and certificate.
 It distributes these to the user and keeps a copy of the private key in escrow for the University's benefit.
 This may be retrieved by the person whose email address is in the certificate if they need to recover it for any reason.
 It may also be retrieved through an administrative procedure if it becomes necessary to recover encrypted material and the user cannot provide the key.

-For email authentication certificates the private key is generated directly on the user's computer so the user has the only copy.
+For Digital Signature Plus (authentication) certificates private key is generated directly on the user's computer so the user has the only copy.
 The user's computer sends the corresponding public key to DigiCert in a certificate signing request (CSR) and DigiCert returns a signed certificate.
 This provides "nonrepudiation" for use of the identity.
 The user controls the private key from the moment it is generated, so no one else can generate a signature or access a system using this identity.

 A set of digital credentials consists of two parts: